 Of course, those three exercises went along with intensive martial-arts training and stretching that molded Richard into a well-oiled mini machine.

 Bodybuilding’s New Boy Wonder

-Giardina had seen at all or, at least, he thought he had.
-Having taken on everyone from Mike Tyson to Rod Stewart, he knew this was a once in a lifetime opportunity — the same way Pavel knew Giardina was the perfect man for the job.
+Giardina had seen it all or, at least, he thought he had.
+Having taken on every type of super celebrity from professional boxer Mike Tyson to pop singer Rod Stewart, he knew this was a once in a lifetime opportunity — the same way Pavel knew Giardina was the perfect man for the job.

-Under new tutelage, Richard saw huge advancements.
-His strength progressed to the point that he was maxing out on the bench press at 180 pounds!
+Under new tutelage, Richard saw huge advancements in his weight training.
+His level of strength progressed to the point that he was maxing out on the bench press at 180 pounds!

-Still only 6-years-old, it was time to introduce Little Hercules to the world.
+Even though he was still only a 6-year-old child, it was time to introduce Little Hercules to the world.

 Star in the Making